Northern Ireland national under-17 football team: Current squad

 Players born on or after 1 January 2009 will be eligible until the end of the 2026 UEFA European Under-17 Championship.

 Names in bold denote players who have been capped by Northern Ireland in a higher age group.

-The following players were named in the squad for the Under-17 Euro 2026 qualifying round games against Armenia, Cyprus and Finland on 28 October, 31 October and 3 November 2025 respectively.
+The following players were named in the squad for the Under-17 Euro 2026 elite round games against Spain, Turkiye and Scotland on 15 March, 18 March and 21 March 2026 respectively.